mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

         width="400"
         height="400"
         >
-    <em>Cells in the filament divide in a asymmetric manner: one of the daughters is longer than the other; more over the two possibilities for ordering the daughters (small-long or long-small) obey to a specific rule.</em>
+    <em>Cells in the filament divide in a asymmetric manner: one of the daughters is longer than the other.
+Additionally, the two possibilities for ordering the daughters (small-long or long-small) obey a specific rule.</em>
 </a>
 </center>